April 18, 2016

 No, not your cute freckle shaped like Texas or Monroe-like mole that makes you look like a movie star.

-We want you to consider what impact your routine habits might have on the environment.
+As beautiful as an iconic beauty mark can be (ahem, Cindy Crawford, we love you!) we want you to consider what impact your routine habits might have on the environment.
 Could you be contributing to companies that are not as environmentally conscious?

 The Aveda Way is rooted in finding plant based, chemical-free alternatives for the harsh and damaging effects of many common beauty and esthetics treatments.

-In line with our dedication to conserving the environment, we challenge you be conscientious of the bigger picture and how you fit into it as a consumer.
+In line with our dedication to conserving the environment, we challenge you be conscientious of the bigger picture and how you fit into it as a fashionable consumer.

 This means actively researching the source of the products that you purchase and making an informed decision about what you will and won’t use.